Pinching-Antenna Systems-Enabled Multi-User Communications: Transmission Structures and Beamforming Optimization: Conclusions

 \section{Conclusions}

 In this paper, three practical transmission structures for multi-waveguide PASS were proposed.
 For each of these transmission structures, the joint baseband processing and pinching beamforming MMF optimization problem was formulated for a general multi-group multicast communication, where the unicast communication could be regarded as a special case.
 A PDD-based optimization framework was invoked to solve the formulated MMF problems for the three transmission structures.
 Numerical results demonstrated that PASS can achieve considerable MMF enhancement compared to the conventional fixed-position antenna system.
 Moreover, WS and WM are preferable for unicast and multicast communications, respectively.
 It also revealed that the performance disparity between WD and WM is substantially reduced when users were geographically separated.
-These insights offer useful guidance for the multi-user communications design in PASS. \begin{appendices}
+These insights offer useful guidance for the multi-user communications design in PASS.
+Based on the proposed transmission structures, future works can be extended to topics such as integrated sensing and communications for PASS, PASS-enabled physical layer security, etc. Due to different characteristics of the three transmission structures, their pros and cons for the application in various communication/sensing scenarios deserve further investigation. \begin{appendices}